Speed limits on Tasmanian roads

-Speed limits are set and enforced in Tasmania for the safety of all road users, whether you drive, ride or walk.
+Speed limits are set and enforced in Tasmania to keep everyone safe, whether you drive, ride or walk.

 The Commissioner for Transport sets speed limits so everyone can have a safer and more reliable journey.